joakimeriksson/edgepipes/README.md

 ```
 Some systems might require extra installation steps.
 Please search online for instructions for your operating system.

-Create virtual environment for edgepipes.
+Create virtual environment for Edgepipes.

 ```
 > mkvirtualenv edgepipes -p python3